Best Pubs in Cardiff

 8. The Cricketers

 Situated in a traditional Victorian townhouse, The Cricketers is one of the best places to head to if you’re looking to sample some amazing Welsh real ales, craft lagers and more.
 A popular drinking hotspot for local people and visitors, The Cricketers features a great beer garden and a warm and welcoming bar inside, making this the perfect place to bring your group for a few pints before hitting the town.
+You will probably be wanting to know where the best clubs in Cardiff are for after your visit around the pubs.

 9. Brewhouse and Kitchen

 A favourite for craft beer lovers up and down the country, Brewhouse & Kitchen Cardiff is far from your traditional British pub… With on-site brewing at the heart of what this venue does best, you can sample some of the best beers and real ales from around the UK and the rest of the world.
 Paired with some great food and an atmosphere unlike any other, this pub chain also accommodates for large group bookings too, so no matter what size your party is, you can be sure that you’ll have a great time at this rustic drinking hotspot.
+We also have a list of the best vegan restaurants in Cardiff that might take your fancy.

 10. Victoria Park Pub

 A classic friendly local pub just outside the city centre, the Victoria Park Pub is everything you would expect from your traditional British boozer.
 Bringing together a collection of guest ales and a great range of ciders, beers and wines along with a delicious pub grub menu, there’s no reason why you and your group shouldn’t pop in for a drink or two if you happen to be passing by in the area.
+Check out some of the best places to eat in Cardiff.

 11. City Arms